-Scott is the current President of HASA, and is an avid angler when work doesn’t get in the way.
+Scott is an active Director of the HASA Board, and is an avid angler when work doesn’t get in the way.
 Scott is a river engineer and owns a small consulting company that specializes on river restoration in the western US.
 His particular interest is better management of water, sediment, and wood on rivers downstream of dams to improve river health and associated fish populations.
 He moved to Humboldt County in 1985, and has more or less been a north coast angler since that time.
 He originally started ocean fishing in Crescent City as a teenager, and has always enjoyed being offshore, particularly chasing after albacore.
 He especially enjoys fishing with the Eureka fleet because of the camaraderie and sharing attitude of anglers here.
 His enjoys being a part of HASA for this camaraderie, and the HASA mission of supporting long-term sustainable fisheries for future generations of saltwater anglers.

 I‘ve fished since I was a kid, starting on my grandfather’s farm pond.
 After high school my original intent was to major in Forestry, financed by a military scholarship.
 That was partially nixed when the Navy informed me they just didn’t have all that many redwood trees.
 I switched my studies to Marine Biology and graduated from UC Berkeley in 1981.
 While serving as a Navy officer I travelled the oceans from as far north as Powell River, BC and Siberia’s Kamchatka Peninsula to as far south and west as Perth, Australia.
 I was unsuccessful at convincing the Captain that LST stood for “Large Slow Tuna Troller”; he insisted it was “Landing Ship, Tanks”.
 Upon completion of my military obligations I discovered that essentially every agency with interests in fisheries was in a hiring freeze due to budget constraints.
 Eventually I landed a position with a financial services company and moved to Eureka.
 Two years later I was hired by Coast Central Credit Union, where I’ve been ever since.
 My fishing partner is my wife of 23 years, Carol.
 On summer Saturday’s we’re usually offshore in Draggin’ Bait, so named because that’s mostly what we’re doing.
 Being on the Board of HASA has been a fascinating insight into fisheries management issues and a great way to meet other local fishermen.